-The condensed consolidated financial statements include our financial statements and those of our wholly owned subsidiaries.
+The condensed consolidated financial statements include our financial statements and those of our wholly owned subsidiaries, and a joint venture in Italy, in which we are the primary beneficiary.
+We also consolidate a limited partnership investment, in which we are the majority investor.
 All material intercompany balances and transactions have been eliminated.